syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 ## Cancel dropping at a particular position

-Dropping at a specific position can be canceled by using the `QueryRowDraggingReason` argument in the `QueryRowDragging` event handler.
+Dropping at a specific position can be canceled by using the `DataGridDragAction` argument in the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+this.dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+private void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e)
-    //e.To returns the index of the current row.
+{
-    //e.Reason returns the dragging status of the row. if ((e.To == 5 || e.To == 7) && e.Reason == QueryRowDraggingReason.DragEnded)
+    if ((e.To == 5 || e.To == 7) && e.DraggingAction == DataGridDragAction.DragEnded)
         e.Cancel = true;
 }